 Food and drink, shopping, clothing boutiques, small cafes, antiques, art galleries, and music—it’s all on Cherokee Street.
 The reclaimed historic area hosts everything from business incubators to a Saxophone Museum.
 The abundance of Mexican eateries makes for a grand Cinco de Mayo event.
 Grab a seat on the patio for a tortilla or two at Taqueria el Torito, or a slice of pizza or some wings at Master Pieza.

-Don’t miss the hip coffee shop called The Mud House for an all day breakfast menu or the much-praised Vista Ramen with its trendy take on noodles.
+Don’t miss the hip coffee shop called The Mud House for an all day breakfast menu.
 Try a sweet and spicy taco at Kalbi Taco Shack or its Korean barbecued beef short ribs.
 Head to the Shaved Duck, where the ribs are smoked all day.
 Leave room for paletas (ice cream) at Vallesana, or tres leches cakes and banana cream pie at Diana’s Bakery.
 The half-mile long business district is walkable and there’s free street parking.

 While seated on chairs or floor cushions, at The Palm Trees you can enjoy the Saudi Arabian national dish: Kabsa, tender lamb over rice and grilled onions.
 I’ve only scratched the surface.